NucciTheBoss/cleantest/docs/user-guide/getting-started.md

-# Getting started with simpletest
+# Getting started with cleantest

-Now that you have the `simpletest` framework installed on your system, let's get you introduced to writing some basic tests.
-This example assumes that you have LXD installed and configured, and `simpletest` is installed correctly on your system.
+Now that you have the `cleantest` framework installed on your system, let's get you introduced to writing some basic tests.
+This example assumes that you have LXD installed and configured, and `cleantest` is installed correctly on your system.
 If not, please revisit the [installation](./installation.md) documentation.

 Also, you will need to have [__pytest__](https://docs.pytest.org/en/7.1.x/) installed on your system as well.
 You can install it using the following command: